pimoroni/EnviroPlus-FeatherWing/REFERENCE.md

 #### Analog microphone

-This one is a little different, as it doesn't have a dedicated library, and is accessed through CircuitPython's analog pin reading methods.
+This one is a little different, as it doesn't have a dedicated library, and is accessed through CircuitPython's analog pin reading methods (on pin 8, in this case).

 The best place to start is the [microphone example](#microphone), as CircuitPython does not yet supply a library for sampling audio quickly from raw pins.